Claude Weaver III: Prisoner of war

 On September 14, Weaver was taken to Camp 50 in Italy.
 While he was there, Weaver was put in solitary confinement and interrogated.
 By the end of the month, he was moved to Camp 21 in Chieti, Italy, where he would spend the next several months.

 In March 1943, Weaver made his first attempt to escape.
 He tried to force his way through the barbed wire on the perimeter of the camp, but he got stuck for half an hour.
 Upon being discovered, Weaver was severely beaten, with one guard breaking the buttstock of his rifle over him.
 Soon afterwards, he was moved to Camp 49 in Fontanellato.
 At Camp 49, Weaver attempted to escape a third time, crawling through a sewer.
 The sewer was blocked at one end however, and he had to abandon his escape attempt.
 After three months at Camp 49, Weaver was moved back to Camp 21.

 In September 1943, as the Allies invaded Italy, many of the Italian guards deserted the POW camp.
 Weaver and another officer escaped the camp, scaling two wire fences and a 16-foot wall.
 Using forged papers to fool German guards, the pair travelled about 300 miles to Allied lines.
 When he was roughly 20 miles from Allied positions, Weaver sprained his ankle, yet he managed to ride a mule to British lines on September 25.

 Later war service

 Weaver was subsequently questioned by officers in General Montgomery's staff.
 He was taken back to Malta and rejoined his old squadron for a few days.
 By mid-October, Pilot Officer Weaver had returned to the United Kingdom and joined No. 403 Squadron.

-On December 30, Pilot Officer Weaver shot down an Me109, his first victory in over a year.
+On December 30, Pilot Officer Weaver shot down a Bf 109, his first victory in over a year.
 On January 21, 1944, Weaver scored his final victory, a Focke-Wulf Fw 190.
 This brought his total number of victories to 12.5 with 3 probables.